slatedocs/slate/source/includes/administration/_pricings.md

 ### Pricings

-The pricings determines the price for each product defines for a selected catalogs.
+The pricing determines the price for each product defined for a selected catalog.

 <!-------------------- LIST PRICINGS -------------------->
 #### List pricings